greenonline/LEDBarGraphOHA8494/documentation/Readme.txt

 Constructor Methods
 ===================

-There are five various overridden constructors.
-Please note that all constructors configure the pins for both digits.
-The reason is that this library is designed for the two digital SL-1255 display.
-If you only want to configure the pins for just one digit, then use a single digit version of this library.
+There are three various overridden constructors.
+Please note that all constructors configure the pins for both columns and rows.
 Here is a list of the constructor types:

 Default
 -------